kduncanwelke/Amble-Cat/README.md

 Details on use of each dependency and the Cocoapods manager itself can be found in the links already included.

 ## Features
 This app features a main view with a room (instead of the other way around) where the cat is shown in a decorated space.
-This view will randomly change between the main room and the new bathroom view, with a walking view outdoors which may be toggled when the user is moving.
+The user can switch rooms by tapping one of the three buttons to make their choice.
+A walking view outdoors may also be toggled when the user is moving with the device.

 Above this view is an area with current step count and distane covered, along with hearts (which symbolize consecutive days of care for the cat), and the current Paw Point total.
 Below are buttons for care actions, and links to the decor shop and paw point store.